Batouuuuu/chatbot-rag-gaming-raspberry-pi/README.md

 ## Legal notice
 “This project uses external data from Riot Games (League of Legends) and the Mistral API.
 All rights of those data sources remain with their respective owners.”

+## Supported Languages
+Thanks to the **MiniLM-L12-v2 multilingual embeddings** and **Mistral 7B**, the chatbot can understand and respond in multiple languages including:
+- English
+- French
+- Spanish
+- German
+- And more…

+Note: The majority of the **champion lore and patch data** is in English, so answers may be less detailed in other languages.

 ## Features
 - Get a detailed view of the **lore** of any champion.
 - Quickly retrieve a **summary** of a champion’s backstory.